Tweener/kmpshipdoc/docs/features/payments.md

 !!! success "Payments setup complete"

-    You have successfully configured in-app purchases and subscriptions for both Android and iOS using RevenueCat.
-Your app is now ready to offer and manage subscriptions.
+    You have successfully configured payments for both Android and iOS using RevenueCat.
+Your app is now ready to offer and manage in-app purchases and subscriptions.

 ## 5. Use RevenueCat in Your Code